 03 of 08

 Every dog in your home needs to feel special, every day.
 Make the time to spend some one-on-one time with each of your dogs.
 They need the individual training sessions in order for it to take hold in their heads, and they need the attention from you (without competition) in order for you to establish yourself as the owner.
 Otherwise, your two (or more) dogs will come to rely upon on each other, and you might be relegated to mere background noise.
-If you have two adults (or older kids), have one take the one dog out for a walk, while you train or play with the other, and then switch.
+If you have other adults (or older kids) in the house, have them take one dog out for a walk while you train or play with the other, and then switch.
 Take turns with training, so that your dogs learn to listen to all the humans in your home and not just the head of the family.

 04 of 08